Who is the Course Director?

 How does CAOHC Support Course Directors?

-- All approved OHC courses you will be teaching are listed on the CAOHC’s website (unless you request otherwise).
+• Your approved OHC courses are listed on the CAOHC’s website to help you increase attendance.

-- Your Course Director contact information is listed in the CD directory
+• Your Course Director contact information is listed in the CAOHC CD directory

-- Virtual Course Director meetings are held regularly
+• Virtual Course Director meetings are held regularly to help you improve your courses

 Prerequisites: